 - Provide adequate outpatient check-ups and medicine

-- Discourage excessive alcohol and tobacco consumption for better health and social outcomes, especially among the youth and poor, with the following targets:
+- Discourage excessive alcohol and tobacco consumption for better health and social outcomes, especially among the youth and poor

 On 04 June 2019, the Senate of the Philippines approved with a 21-0 unanimous affirmative vote the proposal to increase tobacco excise tax rates effective 01 January 2020.
 The House of Representatives adopted the Senate version on the same day.